Can I make custom display sizes?

 And change it to this:

 That will give you the Original image size.

 We won't change the aspect ratio of your image because that would distort it.
 Suppose your image is 600x400 pixels.
 That's a 3:2 aspect ratio.
-So if you specify 1200x600, which is a 2:1 ratio, we will pick 900x600 so it looks perfect.
+So if you specify 1200x600, which is a 2:1 ratio, we'll pick 900x600 so it looks perfect.